-Healing & Trauma
+Healing and Trauma

 Native people are resilient – having gone through traumas across history with impacts that have devastated individuals, families, and communities.
 High rates of child abuse, domestic violence, suicide, and alcoholism affect Native people today.